shenhuiying2017/azure-docs.es-es/articles/machine-learning/machine-learning-apps-text-analytics.md

 - - -
-### GetKeyPhrasesBatch
+### <a name="getkeyphrasesbatch"></a>GetKeyPhrasesBatch
 **URL**

     https://api.datamarket.azure.com/data.ashx/amla/text-analytics/v1/GetKeyPhrasesBatch

 **Solicitud de ejemplo**

 En este ejemplo, vamos a solicitar la lista de opiniones para las frases clave de los siguientes textos:

 * "It was a wonderful hotel to stay at, with unique decor and friendly staff"
 * "It was an amazing build conference, with very interesting talks"